› Accessory Editor › Manual

 Navigation — arrows

-Previous / next accessory in this category / (also p / n)
+Previous / next accessory — wraps into the next category at the end / (also p / n)

 Previous / next avatar — keeps the same accessory selected /